data-modelisation/snowpro-core-certification-study-notes/snowflake_architecture.md

 ## Overview
 Snowflake uses a hybrid of shared-disk and shared-nothing architecture.
+It called Multi cluster shared-data architecture.

-Similar to shared-disk architectures:
+- Similar to shared-disk architectures:
-- Snowflake uses a central data repository for persisted data accessible from all compute nodes
+    - Snowflake uses a **central data repository** for persisted data accessible from all compute nodes

-Similar to shared-nothing architectures (e.g. Hadoop, Spark)
+- Similar to shared-nothing architectures (e.g. Hadoop, Spark)
     - Snowflake processes queries using virtual warehouses
+    - Use massive **parallel processing compute clusters**.
+Each node stores a portion of the data locally.

+PROs

+Data management simplicity (from shared-disk) and Performance scale-out benefits (from shared-nothing)

 ## Snowflake Architecture Layers
 Snowflake architecture consists of  three distinct layers :